 Tour Leader Bios

-Diane Cherbak has a background in food science and engineering, but has been birdwatching for more than 20 years.
+Diane Cherbak has a background in food science and engineering, but has been birdwatching for more than 25 years.
 Her passion grew after moving to Mancos in 2010 and joining the Birding Festival planning committee.
 She has been chairman of the planning committee since 2012.
-She has been involved with Cornell’s Project FeederWatch as a citizen scientist for more than ten years.
+She has been involved with Cornell’s Project FeederWatch as a citizen scientist for more than 15 years.
 She became part of the NestWatch network in 2016 and monitors nine nest boxes on her property during breeding season.
 She has had Western & Mountain Bluebirds, Ash-throated Flycatchers, Violet-green Swallows and Mountain Chickadees use the boxes. - DON MARSH

 Don Marsh has a degree in Wildlife Management, but spent most of his working career in Information Technology in California.
 Don is on the board of the Black Canyon Audubon Society where he is also the Field Trip chair, and on the board of Western Field Ornithologists.
 In addition to those activities, he stays busy leading birding field trips, conducting breeding bird surveys and volunteering at Ridgway State Park.
 He is an eBird reviewer for five western Colorado counties and one California county.
 He enjoys the fact that there is always more to learn about our avian neighbors.
 His birding highlight for Colorado (so far) is finding the first state record for Varied Bunting. - EMILEE AND STEVE TARNOWSKI